laravel-enso/documentation/docs/packages/avatar-manager.md

 especially if the processed files are large (for example, for an 8MB image file, more than 128MB of memory might be used ), make sure to configure php accordingly and/or do `ini_set(‘memory_limit’, ‘256M’);`

-Failure to do so may result in silent errors if alloted memory is insufficient.
+Failure to do so may result in silent errors if allotted memory is insufficient.

+## Commands
+- `php artisan enso:avatars:generate` - generates avatars for users which do not already have an avatar

 ## Publishes